-Athletes who face discrimination or inequality based on race, gender, or sexual orientation may be disadvantaged regarding opportunities and support.
-Sports organizations can work to address these issues by promoting diversity and inclusion, implementing policies and practices that ensure equal treatment and opportunities for all athletes.
+- Promoting diversity and inclusion: Discrimination or inequality based on race, gender, or sexual orientation can create barriers for athletes, impeding their opportunities and support.
+Sports organizations can proactively combat these issues by actively promoting diversity and inclusion, implementing policies and practices that ensure equal treatment and opportunities for all athletes.

 - Flexible training and competition schedules: Athletes with demanding training and competition schedules often struggle to strike a balance between their athletic pursuits and other aspects of their lives, such as education, work, and family commitments.
 Sports organizations can introduce more flexibility into training and competition schedules, working collaboratively with athletes to develop plans that enable them to manage their athletic pursuits alongside other responsibilities.

 - Addressing travel and logistics challenges: Frequent travel for competitions can subject athletes to physical and mental health challenges like jet lag and fatigue.
 To address this, sports organizations can provide comprehensive support, including travel accommodations, nutrition guidance, and access to mental health resources, ensuring athletes can effectively manage the challenges associated with travel.

 - Providing funding and financial support: Inadequate funding and financial support can create barriers for athletes, making it difficult to cover training costs, equipment expenses, travel, and other essential requirements.
 Sports organizations can play a pivotal role in providing financial support to athletes, particularly those from underprivileged backgrounds or with limited financial resources, ensuring that financial constraints do not impede their potential.